The Physics of Traffic Collisions & Accidents: Minimizing The ImpactUpdated Sept. 28, 2020

 Reduce your speed.

 Remember that FOI is determined by energy, which is largely determined by speed.
 Anything you can do to decrease your speed on impact will lessen the severity of the incident.
-Use controlled braking to avoid skidding and if possible, steer in a way which gives you more time to lose speed before the collision.
+Use controlled braking to avoid skidding and if possible, steer in a way that gives you more time to lose speed before the collision.

 Hit something softer.